RPA in Yambo: local field effects

 $ yambo -F yambo.in_RPA -J q100

-This calculation should take about 4 minutes in serial.
+This calculation should take a couple of minutes in serial.

 yambo -F yambo.in_RPA -J q100 (v5.3 log)